ganry/Gamodo.Studio/README.md

 ![Mainscreen](/screens/mainscreen.jpg)

-I used some third party components but there are heavily customized so updating to a new version is gonna be a problem.
-Here are some features which are stable:
+Here are some features that are stable at the moment.
+There are lots of features I've started to implement but couldn't finish it, there are not listed here.

 ##Code Parser##